ACE YOUR EXAMS

 Set hour goals per subject

-Decide how many hours each subject needs.
-Magic Prediction tells you if you're on track—or if you need to adjust your schedule.
+Decide how many total hours each subject needs based on difficulty and your current understanding.
+Magic Prediction tells you whether you are on track or need to increase your daily commitment.

 3